Updated March 31, 2022

 Got a question I haven’t answered above?
 Go here to skim the Frequently Asked Questions doc the fine folks at the Forest Service put together.

-And if you’re feeling frustrated with the new system, breathe.
-Just remember it’s in place to preserve and protect the places you love so much, and isn’t that a good thing?
+And if you’re feeling frustrated with the system, breathe.
+Just remember it’s in place to preserve and protect the places you love so much, and that’s a good thing for all of us.